hyperfield/ai-file-sorter/README.md

 - To rebuild from scratch, run `.\app\build_windows.ps1 -Clean`.
 The script removes the local `app\build-windows` directory before configuring.
 - Runtime DLLs are copied automatically via `windeployqt` after each successful build; skip this step with `-SkipDeploy` if you manage deployment yourself.
 - If Visual Studio sets `VCPKG_ROOT` to its bundled copy under `Program Files`, clone vcpkg to a writable directory (for example `C:\dev\vcpkg`) and pass `vcpkgroot=<path>` when running `build_llama_windows.ps1`.
-- If you enable CUDA or Vulkan for local models, build `llama.cpp` with the matching backend first (only one per build) and reconfigure CMake accordingly.
+- If you plan to ship CUDA or Vulkan acceleration, run the `build_llama_*` helper for each backend you intend to include before configuring CMake so the libraries exist.
+The runtime can carry both and auto-select at launch, so CUDA remains optional.

 ### Running tests